2017: The Year of the Smart Building

-- Reliability: Constant uptime that allows business processes to continue, keeping revenue and productivity as high as possible
+Reliability—Constant uptime that allows business processes to continue, keeping revenue & productivity as high as possible

-- Efficient Powering Solutions: The ability to support local powering and higher-power Power over Ethernet, which delivers power of up to 100W through Ethernet cables to devices
+Efficient Powering Solutions—The ability to support local powering & Power over Ethernet to delivers up to 100W through Ethernet cables to devices

-- Productivity: Systems and technology that allow people and devices on the network to complete their jobs quickly and efficiently, without delays or bottlenecks
+Productivity—Systems & technology that allow people and devices on the network to complete their jobs quickly & efficiently, without delays or bottlenecks

-- Analytics: Usage statistics and data that can be used for more informed decision-making
+Analytics—Use stats & data can be used for more informed decision-making

-- Environmental Solutions: Human health, workplace well-being and green building initiatives to improve the environment, tenant/occupant satisfaction and employee productivity
+Environmental Solutions—Human health, workplace well-being & green building initiatives to improve the environment, tenant/occupant satisfaction & employee productivity

 These things are all possible through an infrastructure that supports the systems that make up a digital building: wired LAN, wireless and Wi-Fi, HVAC and building system controls, AV and collaboration, lighting controls and life safety and physical security systems.